 Skunk spray itself is a yellow oil that will cling to most surfaces that contacts; like all oils, it does not mix with water.
 And because of that, you really don’t want to get your dog wet!

 So, DO NOT rush into the bath and start pouring water on your dog.
-That's won't help.
+That’s won’t help.
 The water will actually seal in that the skunk oil secretion into the hair follicle.
 And that’s what causes the smell to stick around for weeks – even months.
-To neutralize the smell, you need to break down the oils so that they can be washed off the fur or skin.
+To neutralize the smell, you need to break down the oils so that you can wash them off the fur or skin.

 Thinking about reaching for some tomato juice?
 Leave it in the cupboard.
 It also won’t help.